cloudflare/cloudflare-docs/content/load-balancing/understand-basics/session-affinity.md

 ## Zero-Downtime Failover

-Zero-Downtime Failover automatically sends traffic to origin servers within a pool during transient network issues.
+Zero-Downtime Failover automatically sends traffic to endpoints within a pool during transient network issues.
 This helps reduce errors shown to your users when issues occur in between active health monitors.

 You can enable one of three options:

 - **None**: No failover will take place and errors may show to your users.
-- **Temporary**: Traffic will be sent to other origin(s) until the originally pinned origin is available.
+- **Temporary**: Traffic will be sent to other endpoint(s) until the originally pinned endpoint is available.
-- **Sticky**: The session affinity cookie is updated and subsequent requests are sent to the new origin moving forward as needed.
+- **Sticky**: The session affinity cookie is updated and subsequent requests are sent to the new endpoint moving forward as needed.

 {{<Aside type="note">}}